lennylmiller/kudo-assignment/NOTES.md

   - [ ] Move inline styles to stylesheets
   - [ ] Two

+## Would like a do-over
+ - [ ] Centralize the store artifacts,
+ - [ ] Have the auth service use the users/model
 ### Users

 - id: number instead of id: string